st3v3nmw/c-compiler/README.md

 See the grammar [here](specification.txt).

 ### Project Requirements

+#### Compulsory

-1. C++17 or later (g++)
+1. C++17 (preferably g++)

-### Projet Setup & Technologies
+#### Optional

-1. ANTLR
+1. ANTLR - Test case generation
-2. C++

 ### Project Launch

-Clone the project into your computer.
-You should have C++17 or g++ installed.
-Lauch the project by running the `main.cpp` file.
+1. Clone the project into your computer.
+2. Lauch the project by running the `main.cpp` file.
 It would be easier to run the project using JetBrain's CLION IDE.
-The test files are foud in the `tests` folder.
-To switch from one testcase to another, change the name in the test file specifier on the `main.cpp` file.
+3. The test files are found in the `tests` folder.
+   - To switch from one testcase to another, you can:
+     1. Change the name in the test file specifier on the `main.cpp` file
+     2. or, use the Makefile i.e. `make o f=tests/submitted.c` or when directly running the executable, `./main tests/submitted.c`

 ### Generating testcases using ANTLR